Patricia Realini and Mark Dalgleish

 CSS Art History 101: Decoding Layout Through The Ages

-Patricia Realini is a software engineer and an artist based in New York City, where she works at Fabric.
+Patricia Realini is a software engineer and an artist based in New York City.

 Being a self-taught programmer who knows the front end stack in and out, Patricia has spoken at EmpireJS and Web Rebels, leads workshops on git and the command line, and contributes to the community as an organizer of Node Together.
 Patricia is also a powerful advocate for underrepresented minorities, and engages in many efforts to bring more diversity to the tech community.
 She teaches and speaks on topics such as intersectionality, allyship, self-care and dealing with harassment as a woman of color in tech.